mahmoudSaaadallah/Learning/Django/DateTimeField.md

 That's a great question about Django model fields, and it touches upon how we manage timestamps in our database records.
-Even though the [[Class Based View]] note uses these in its `Product` model, let's clarify their exact behavior.
+Even though the [[Class Based View (Generic)]] note uses these in its `Product` model, let's clarify their exact behavior.

 In Django's `DateTimeField`, `auto_now_add` and `auto_now` are two very useful parameters, but they serve distinct purposes: